royertiago/bib/README.md

 All .bib files are concatenated to a single bibliography.bib by the makefile.

-The makefile is ready to be included by other makefiles;
+The makefile is designed to be included by other makefiles.
-for details, see the makefile documentations.
+Read the [makefile itself](makefile.mk) for details.

 URL access date